-Was it on the night he was arrested, struck in the face, beaten and assaulted?
+Was it on the night he was arrested, struck in the face, spat upon and beaten?

-Or was it when he was flogged?
-Or when the nails were driven into his hands and feet?
+Or was it when he was flogged and the nails were driven into his hands and feet?

 Or was it when he died at 3 pm on the Passover?